-- planning objectives is more manageable and set at a more strategic level.
-However, last year we highlighted that expected outcomes for all planning objectives were not set out in the Health Board's Annual Plan, this remains the case (Appendix 2 R4 2022). - We reported last year, the process for monitoring delivery of the strategic and planning objectives remains robust, and this remains the case.
+- 84 We reported last year, the process for monitoring delivery of the strategic and planning objectives remains robust, and this remains the case.
 The Board continues to receive regular updates on Annual Plan delivery, through update reports, committee assurance reports, the BAF and IPAR.
-However, the four domains and eight strategic planning goals do not explicitly align to the Health Board's six overarching (longer-term) strategic objectives, making monitoring through the BAF and IPAR dashboards less clear (Recommendation 4). - Committees maintain oversight of their assigned planning objectives through regular overall progress updates and deep dive reports.
+However, the four domains and eight strategic planning goals do not explicitly align to the Health Board's six overarching (longer-term) strategic objectives, making monitoring through the BAF and IPAR dashboards less clear (Recommendation 4). - 85 Committees maintain oversight of their assigned planning objectives through regular overall progress updates and deep dive reports.
 Each planning objective has an executive lead, clear milestones and defined deliverables with supporting actions or measures.
-It is also clear to see which planning objectives relate to ministerial and local priorities. - Last year, we highlighted that delivery of wider corporate strategies and plans are monitored through the planning objectives, but a lack of standalone delivery plans makes it difficult for the Board and its committees to gauge overall progress against each individual plan and assess their impact (Appendix 2 R5 2022).
+It is also clear to see which planning objectives relate to ministerial and local priorities. - 86 Last year, we highlighted that delivery of wider corporate strategies and plans are monitored through the planning objectives, but a lack of standalone delivery plans makes it difficult for the Board and its committees to gauge overall progress against each individual plan and assess their impact (Appendix 2 R5 2022).
 We also raised this issue in our 2023 review of workforce planning arrangements.